swiftlang/swift/docs/WindowsBuild.md

 cmake --build S:\b\1
 ```

-> **NOTE:** If you want to profile the Swift compiler, you may need to link it with debug information.
-You can enable this by specifying `-D LLVM_ENABLE_PDB=YES`.
+> **NOTE:** Flag `-D LLVM_ENABLE_PDB=YES` enables LLVM to emit PDB files, which is useful for debugging on Windows.
+However, linking with debug information is very memory-intensive and may drastically slow down the linking process.
+A single link job is possible to consume upwards of 10 GiB of RAM.
+You can append `-D LLVM_PARALLEL_LINK_JOBS=N` and `-D SWIFT_PARALLEL_LINK_JOBS=N` to reduce the number of parallel link operations to `N` which should help reduce the memory pressure.
 >
-> Linking with debug information is very memory-intensive and may drastically slow down the linking process.
-A single link job is possible to consume upwards of 10 GiB of RAM.
-You can append `-D LLVM_PARALLEL_LINK_JOBS=N` to reduce the number of parallel link operations to `N` which should help reduce the memory pressure.
+> For host with less than 32 GiB of RAM, you may need to disable PDB support by stripping this option, to avoid running into OOM.

 > **NOTE:** By default, we enables all the experimental features in Swift by `-D SWIFT_ENABLE_EXPERIMENTAL_{FEATURE}=YES`.
-Notice that `Concurrency` is an accepted language feature that should be enabled for Swift 5.5+.
+Notice that `Concurrency` is an accepted language feature that is supposed be enabled for Swift 5.5+.

 Test Swift: